elec327/elec327.github.io/lab3/index.md

 If your Lab 2 code does not work correctly, a solution will be provided Wednesday Feb 4, 2026.

+**Goal:** GetNextState and GetStateOutput should now be functions of both the current state and the input!

 ---

 ## Functional Requirements